Diadectes: Paleobiology

 Among its primitive features, Diadectes has a large otic notch (a feature found in all labyrinthodonts, but not in reptiles) with an ossified tympanum.
 At the same time, its teeth show advanced specialisations for an herbivorous diet that are not found in any other type of early Permian animal.
 The eight front teeth are spatulate and peg-like, and served as incisors that were used to nip off mouthfuls of vegetation.
 The broad, blunt cheek teeth show extensive wear associated with occlusion, and would have functioned as molars, grinding up the food.
 It also had a partial secondary palate, which meant it could chew its food and breathe at the same time, something many even more advanced reptiles were unable to do.

 These traits are likely adaptations related to the animals' high-fiber, herbivorous diet, and evolved independently of similar traits seen in some reptilian groups.
 Many of the reptile-like details of the postcranial skeleton are possibly related to carrying the substantial trunk; these may be independently derived traits on Diadectes and their relatives.
 Though very similar, they would be analogous rather than homologous to those of early amniotes such as pelycosaurs and pareiasaurs, as the first reptiles evolved from small, swamp-dwelling animals like Casineria and Westlothiana.
 The phenomenon of unrelated animals evolving similarly is known as convergent evolution.

+There is a juvenile skeleton of Diadectes that was found to have tooth markings covering the limbs bones.
+This shows that it was preyed upon by predatory species such as Varanops, Dimetrodon or even the amphibian Acheloma.